teemuk2/BankingProgram/README.md

 Create account: type in wanted account name and press enter.
 Duplicate accounts will not be created if name already exists.<br/>
 Switch account: type in wanted account name (CASE SENSITIVE) and press Enter. (will only switch if account exists)<br/>
 Delete account: deletes current account and changes to default account.
 (Default account can't be deleted.<br/>
+Text at bottom: gives user feedback on actions (also displays error messages)

 Credits: All work by Teemu Korhonen